It’s been a doozy of a week, attempting to unravel from what I was late to realize was not a healthy relationship.

 - Compartmentalization: Separating components of one’s life into different categories to prevent conflicting emotions.

 - Avoidance: Refusing to deal with or encounter unpleasant objects or situations.
-For example, rather than discuss a problem with someone, you might simply start avoiding them altogether so you don’t have to deal with the issue.
+For example, rather than discussing a problem with someone, you might start avoiding them altogether so you don’t have to deal with it.

 - Dissociation: Becoming separated or removed from your experience.
-When dealing with something stressful, for example, you might mentally and emotionally disengage yourself from the situation.
+For example, when dealing with something stressful, you might mentally and emotionally disengage yourself from the situation.

 Essential Oils for Navigating Defense Mechanisms

 Defense mechanisms allow you to avoid dealing with your thoughts or feelings.
-These avoidance strategies do not solve the problems, but instead delay and prolong the issue.
+These avoidance strategies do not solve the problems but delay and prolong the issue.

-In order to properly address your thoughts, feelings and actions, you need to take responsibility and accountability for yourself and your actions.
+To adequately address your thoughts, feelings, and actions, you must be responsible and accountable for yourself and your actions.
 This is not an easy task and requires the capacity for emotional regulation and the courage to take responsibility for your choices and actions, even when those choices provoke unpleasant feelings of guilt and shame.

 The word “Responsibility” breaks down into “response” and “ability” or “the ability to choose your response” to external circumstances.
-When you are able to accept responsibility for your circumstances, you are better able to change your circumstances.
-I believe this is because when you are able to release thought patterns that make you feel disempowered, like blame and judgment, you allow yourself the mental and emotional space to change your circumstances.
+When you can accept responsibility for your circumstances, you can better change your circumstances.
+I believe this is because when you can release thought patterns that make you feel disempowered, like blame and judgment, you allow yourself the mental and emotional space to change your circumstances.

 READ THIS NEXT: Release Your Victim Story